ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 #### How do I use the AttestationStation?

 See [the tutorial](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/ecosystem/attestation-station).
 A SDK and CLI for the AttestationStation can be found at [@eth-optimism/atst](https://www.npmjs.com/package/@eth-optimism/atst).
-Ready to deploy your app?
+Ready to build your app?
 Checkout this [starter project](https://github.com/ethereum-optimism/optimism-starter) which has everything you need to get started!

 #### What are the contract addresses for the AttestationStation?